 #1 - Holocaust Memorial Center (location; 10 a.m. to 6 p.m.; closed on Monday; HUF 1,400 admission): The Holocaust Memorial Center is an informative and moving exhibit about the Holocaust in Hungary—through newsreels, photos, and objects, you can follow the gradual disenfranchisement of Hungarian Jews.
 The venue includes a restored synagogue from 1924 (the second largest in Budapest), a memorial garden with a wall of victims, and a tower listing all the communities where Jews have ceased to exist as a result of the deportations.

-#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): The 60 pairs of cast iron shoes placed on the edge of the Danube's bank are a memory of Budapest Jews who were killed here by members of the Hungarian fascist Arrow Cross Party.
+#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): The 60 pairs of cast-iron shoes placed on the edge of the Danube's bank are a memory of Budapest Jews killed here by members of the Hungarian fascist Arrow Cross Party.
 They ordered victims to remove their shoes before shooting them dead, with their bodies falling into the river and drifting away.
 The memorial has shoes of all sizes, including children’s shoes, setting off a cascade of emotions.